This printable free polar bear template is perfect for creating winter crafts with your child.

 I love this cute paper bag polar bear craft that can be used as a puppet too, I’ve also shared a way to adapt this craft to make it easier for younger kids to draw the features.

-How To Get and Print The Template
+How To Get Your Free Printable Polar Bear Template

-To get your free polar bear templates just subscribe below in the box.
+To get your free polar bear craft templates just subscribe below in the box.
 We won’t send you spam and you can unsubscribe at any time.

 Once you’ve confirmed your email address your template will be delivered to your inbox as a free gift.